ARMmbed/mbed-os-5-docs/docs/reference/runtime/Bootstrap.md

 - `main(void)` - Default entry point.
 All the standard application code goes here.
 - `mbed_main(void)` - Executed directly before `main`.
 The user can define this.

-When execution reaches the entry-points, user can expect fully initialized system, ready to execute application code.
-Some of the things that has happened prior to this point:
+When execution reaches the entry points, a user can expect a fully initialized system that is ready to execute application code.
+For this to happen, the following must have occurred prior to this point:

-* Low level platform initialization.
+- Low-level platform initialization.
-* Stack and heap initialization.
+- Stack and heap initialization.
-* Vector table copied to RAM.
+- Vector table copied to RAM.
-* Standard library initialized.
+- Standard library initialized.
-* RTOS initialized and scheduler started.
+- RTOS initialized and scheduler started.

 ### Retargeting